-Thanks to Marti McCracken for information about the nature and design of the observer sampling program.
+Thanks to Marti McCracken for information about the nature and design of the observer sampling program and for clarifying some important points about interpreting the implications of these sampling design aspects.

 References

 DiNardo, G.T.
 1993.
 Statistical guidelines for a pilot observer program to estimate turtle takes in the Hawaii longline fishery.
 NOAA Technical Memorandum NMFS (NOAA-TM-NMFS-SWFSC-190), Honolulu.